ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 ## Facts

-The third fundamental datatype is the fact (typedef FACT), a triple of MEANINGs.
+The next fundamental datatype is the fact (typedef FACT), a triple of MEANINGs.
 The fields are called subject, verb, and object but that is just a naming convention and offers no restriction on their use.

 A externally written fact looks like this: